jpcca/pysaebm/README.md

 - `order_with_highest_ll` is the ordering that corresponds to the `max_log_likelihoods`.
 - `true_stages` is an array of each participant's disease stage.
 - `ml_stages` is the array of most likely disease stages.
-- `true_stages_diseased` is the array of actual stages for diseased participants only.
-- `'ml_stages_diseased` is the array of the estimated stages for diseased participants only.
 - `stage_likelihood_posterior` is a dictionary detailing each participant's probability in each of the possible stages.
 - - `stage_likelihood_posterior_diseased` is a dictionary detailing each diseased participant's probability in each of the possible disease stages (no 0).
 - `final_theta_phi_params` is a dictionary detailing the parameters for each biomarker.
 If you are using `kde`, you'll see data points and `theta_weights` and `phi_weights`.
 If you use other algorithms, you will see the `theta_mean`, `theta_std`, `phi_mean` and `phi_std`.